|

 - Delinda takes the wax copy, sprues and

-in layers, and hardened, the wax is steamed out of the mold,
+poured or applied in layers, and hardened, the wax is steamed

-leaving a hollow negative space for the glass to fill.
-The mold
+out of the mold, leaving a hollow negative space which the glass

-before the glass is added and fired.
+is added and fired.

 -